ember-learn/cli-guides/guides/writing-addons/index.md

 ### Generating the addon files

-Use the ember-cli to create the file structure for the addon.
+Use the Ember CLI to create the file structure for the addon.
 Run this command in a fresh directory, not inside an existing Ember app:

 ```bash
 ember addon <addon-name> [options]